ParallelMaths/parallel/pages/10-24-easter-challlenges.md

 ## 11.
 <!--- (2003) Q18 --->
 ::: problem id=18_1 marks=4
-__11.1__ When dates are written using eight digits, eg 06 02 2020, the 20th February 2002 is a palindromic date, since 20 02 2002 has the ame digits int he same order when read in reverse.
+__11.1__ When dates are written using eight digits, eg 06 02 2020, the 20th February 2002 is a palindromic date, since 20 02 2002 has the same digits in the same order when read in reverse.

 The previous palindromic date and the next few all occur in the month of February.